Mattia Caldara: 2013–14 season

 Born in Bergamo, Caldara began his career with hometown club Atalanta, entering in the youth categories.
-He played for the Primavera team from 2011 to 2014, (2013–14 season as an overage player), and on 5 May 2014, Caldara made his professional debut coming on as a second-half substitute in a Serie A match against Catania.
+He played for the Primavera team from 2011 to 2014 (2013–14 season as an overage player).
+On 5 May 2014, his 20th birthday, Caldara made his professional debut coming on as a second-half substitute in a Serie A match against Catania.

 Loan to Trapani

 On 3 July 2014, he was loaned to Serie B side Trapani to gain more experience.
 On 14 August he made his debut as a starter in a 2–1 home defeat against Cremonese in the second round of Coppa Italia.
 On 7 September, Caldara made his Serie B debut as a substitute replacing Enis Nadarevic in the 62nd minute of a 2–1 home win over Vicenza.
 On 13 September he played his first entire match in Serie B for Trapani, a 2–1 home win against Cittadella.
 On 16 May, Caldara scored his first professional goal in the 96th minute of a 1–1 away draw against Avellino.
 On 22 May he scored his second goal in the 49th minute of a 2–1 home win over Pro Vercelli.
-Caldara ended his season-long loan to Trapani with 21 appearences and 2 goals.
+Caldara ended his season-long loan to Trapani with 21 appearances and 2 goals.

 Loan to Cesena

 On 10 July 2015, Caldara was signed by Serie B side Cesena on a temporary deal, with an option to purchase.
 On 9 August he made his debut for Cesena in a 4–0 home win over Lecce in the second round of Coppa Italia.
 On 20 August he played in the third round, a 4–1 away win over Catania.
 On 5 September, Caldara made his Serie B debut for Cesena, as a starter, in a 2–0 home win against Brescia.
 On 21 November, Caldara scored his first goal for Cesena in the 28th minute of a 1–1 away draw against Vicenza.
 On 8 December he was sent off with a double yellow card in the 89th minute of a 0–0 home draw against Trapani.
 On 19 December he scored his second goal in the 78th minute of a 4–0 home win over Ternana.
 On 23 January he scored his third goal in the 57th minute of a 2–0 home win over Virtus Entella.
 On 7 March, Caldara was sent off for the second time with a double yellow card in the 27th minute of a 2–1 home defeat against Salernitana.
-Caldara ended his loan to Cesena with 29 appearences, all as a starter, and 2 goals.
+Caldara ended his loan to Cesena with 29 appearances, all as a starter, and 2 goals.